Ahh Portugal.

 “Onefam”?
 You may ask what that means, but better to find out yourself.
 The ambience this place has makes everyone feel right at home with family.

-This super Porto backpackers hostel is equipped with a lounge where you can chill, watch movies, play the guitar, drink, and chat.
+This super Porto backpackers hostel is equipped with a lounge where guests can chill, watch movies, play the guitar, drink, and chat.
 It’s all good!

-This place even has raving pub crawls, which helps add brownie points.
-The events like free walking tours, and the general social space here making it one of the best hostels in Porto for backpackers.
+This is a great place with some RAVING pub crawls, which helps add brownie points.
+The free daily events and the general social space make it one of the best hostels in Porto for backpackers.

 Porto Wine Hostel